techfixpros/PDDuino/README.md

 * Serial port:
  Attach an RS232 level shifter to the TX/RX pins of a hardware serial port.
  Power the RS232 level shifter from the microcontroller's power rail, not for example from a separate 5v source, to ensure the rx/tx signal levels coming from the level shifter will safely match the microcontroller.
+TS-DOS requires DTR/DSR.
+You can do a couple different options:
+Option 1:
- Bridge the DTR and DSR pins on the RS232 connector (Required for TS-DOS).
+  Bridge the DTR and DSR pins on the RS232 connector on the Model-100 end.
+  Tie gpio pin 6 to ground with a 10-30k pulldown resistor.
+  Optionally, also add a momentary pushbutton and a 150ohm resistor to override the pulldown resistor and pull pin 6 high manually.
+  The pushbutton provides a way to manually invoke the bootstrapper, which otherwise would never happen with this option.
+Option 2:
+  Connect DTR on the M100 through a MAX3232 to GPIO pin 6 on the arduino.
+  Connect a 10-30k pull-down resitor from pin 6 to ground.
+  Connect GPIO pin 5 on the arduino though a MAX-3232, to DSR on the Model 100.
+  See the schematic for MonT Feather https://github.com/bkw777/MonT for reference.

 ### Software
 * Load the source file into the Arduino IDE
 * Download the SPI and SdFat libraries from the library manager
 * Make any changes if needed
   There are many configuration options in the form of #defines at the top of the file.
-  The main one you need to set is PLATFORM to select what type of board to build for.
-Many other things automatically derive from that, for the few built-in supported boards liek teensy and adalogger.
+  The main one you need to set is BOARD to select what type of board to build for.
+Many other things automatically derive from that, for the few built-in supported boards like teensy and adalogger.
 * Compile the code and upload it to the microcontroller You will need to consult your board's documentation to set up the Arduino IDE correctly to to program the board.
   This usually means installing one or more board support libraries, and selecting the board type from the tools menu.